awsdocs/amazon-kinesis-data-streams-developer-guide/doc_source/building-producers.md

 A *producer* is an application that writes data to Amazon Kinesis Data Streams\.
 You can build producers for Kinesis Data Streams using the AWS SDK for Java and the Kinesis Producer Library\.

-If you are new to Kinesis Data Streams, start by becoming familiar with the concepts and terminology presented in [What Is Amazon Kinesis Data Streams?](introduction.md) and [Getting Started Using Amazon Kinesis Data Streams](getting-started.md)\.
+If you are new to Kinesis Data Streams, start by becoming familiar with the concepts and terminology presented in [What Is Amazon Kinesis Data Streams?](introduction.md) and [Getting Started with Amazon Kinesis Data Streams](getting-started.md)\.

 **Topics**
 + [Developing Producers Using the Amazon Kinesis Producer Library](developing-producers-with-kpl.md)